shane0/buddhism/docs/heart_sutra.md

 - and with this realisation
 - he overcame all ill-being

-- listen sariputra
+- listen SARIPUTRA
-- this body itself is emptiness
+- this body itself is EMPTINESS
 - and emptiness itself is this body
 - tis body is not other than emptiness
 - and emptiness is not other than this body